0rxa/tank_drive/README.md

 * the first pin of the first motor to the first output of the first H-Bridge
 * the second pin of the first motor to the second output of the first H-Bridge
-* the first pin of the second motor to the second output of the first H-Bridge
+* the first pin of the second motor to the second output of the second H-Bridge
-* the second pin of the second motor to the first output of the first H-Bridge
+* the second pin of the second motor to the first output of the second H-Bridge

-If this sounds complicated and you need a schematic, ~~I don't give a fuck~~ tough luck kid, learn some electronics.